kodosa7/party-slide-viewer/README.md

 # What it does
 - After entering images on click, it shows them in fullscreen mode (press F11 in your browser)
 in a loop.
+- You can press the M key to hide/show the control buttons

 # What it does not do
 - There's no entry presentation system nor any kind of entry input (yet)